 What kind of vehicle is used?
 How many campers in each vehicle?

+Anyone who has basic life support training can help with any serious cases of injuries.
 Knowing you have done all you can to assure a safe and productive summer experience for your child will allow you to enjoy this time away from them more fully.